 The Zafgen valuation of \$45,000,000 is based on a projected "net cash" balance (or cash, cash equivalents and marketable securities minus outstanding liabilities) at the closing of \$40,000,000, plus an additional \$5,000,000 of enterprise value.
 If Zafgen's actual net cash as of a determination date prior to the closing is between \$39,500,000 and \$40,500,000, no adjustment will be made to the ownership percentages based on Zafgen's net cash.
 If Zafgen's net cash is less than \$39,500,000, the ownership percentage of Chondrial's stockholder in the combined company will be increased based on the difference between Zafgen's actual net cash and the Zafgen target net cash (i.e. \$40,000,000).
 If Zafgen's net cash is greater than \$40,500,000, the ownership percentage of Chondrial's stockholder in the combined company will be decreased based on the difference between Zafgen's actual net cash and the Zafgen target net cash (i.e. \$40,000,000).
-In addition, if the closing of the merger occurs after March 31, 2020, the Zafgen target net cash and lower target net cash and upper target net cash amounts will be reduced by \$21,311 per day beginning on March 31, 2020 through the closing date of the merger, and the Chondrial valuation will be increased by \$111,656 per day beginning on March 31, 2020 through the closing date of the merger, resulting in a corresponding adjustment to the exchange ratio and an increase to the ownership percentage of Chondrial's stockholder in the combined company.
+In addition, the Zafgen target net cash and lower target net cash and upper target net cash amounts will be reduced by \$21,311 per day beginning on March 31, 2020 through the closing date of the merger, resulting in a corresponding adjustment to the exchange ratio and an increase to the ownership percentage of Chondrial's stockholder in the combined company.
+Assuming Zafgen's actual net cash were \$40.0 million at closing, and if below that then Zafgen's ownership would be further decreased, and the closing were to occur 30 days, 60 days or 90 days after March 31, 2020 the ownership in the combined company would be the following: